cu-mkp/edition-webpages/docs/how-to-use.md

 ### [List of Entries](/entries)

-The manuscript consists almost entirely of units of text under titles, which the Project has called “entries.”
+The manuscript consists almost entirely of units of text under titles, which the Project has called "entries."

 The entries can be sorted sequentially as they appear in the manuscript or alphabetically.